 Virtual desktops in NX Desktop

-The default configuration in NX Desktop provides four virtual desktops; these can be accessed by clicking the button to display the Virtual Desktops Overview.
+The default configuration in NX Desktop provides four virtual desktops, which can be accessed by clicking the button to display the Virtual Desktops Overview or pressing Ctrl+F1-F4.

 In NX Desktop, by default, when a window is maximized, it’s put into a new virtual desktop, which is a behavior similar to that of recent versions of macOS.